Summer Opening Hours

 Our summer opening hours between 9:30 am and 2:00 pm from Monday until Friday

-If you have a large party, please email us at email@example.com and we shall if we can open specially for you.
+If you have any queries, please email us at email@example.com and we will do our best to help.

 Children Under 16 Free

 The entrance fee includes an audio guide which will add to your appreciation of each panel.

 The guide is available in English, French, German or Dutch.

 Sorry, but we will be closed on all public holidays.

 Sue Payne put forward the original concept for the Tapestry at a Millennium Ideas Forum.
 Although the idea was not taken up as an official project there was a great deal of interest and so a committee was formed to run it as an independent self financing project.

 Valerie Chandler was commissioned to do the artwork.
 Her brief was that the Tapestry was to illustrate the last 1000 years of Bailiwick history in ten Panels, with each one covering a century.
 The final size of each Panel was to be 4' x 3' (1.22m x .91m).
 A century-by-century breakdown of important events was obtained from local historians, along with information on costume and culture and the archives of the Priaulx Library and the Guille-Alles Library provided visual reference of these.
 As so much time is covered in the ten designs many events are recorded around the edge of each Panel in the Norman language Guernesiais, also known as Guernsey-French.